serock/pla-util/README.md

 # pla-util
-A power line adapter utility
+A powerline adapter utility

 ## Overview
-The purpose of this program is to allow users to manage DHP-700AV power line adapters from x86-64 Linux.
+The purpose of this program is to allow users to manage DHP-700AV powerline adapters from x86-64 Linux.
 Two of these adapters are included in the DHP-701AV PowerLine AV2 2000 Gigabit Starter Kit.
 DHP-700AV adapters use the Broadcom BCM60500 chip.

-### Supported Power Line Adapters
+### Supported Powerline Adapters
-This program may work with other power line adapters that comply with the HomePlug AV2 specification and are based on Broadcom chips.
-The following power line adapters are supported:
+This program may work with other powerline adapters that comply with the HomePlug AV2 specification and are based on Broadcom chips.
+The following powerline adapters are supported:

 * D-Link DHP-700AV
 * Tenda PH3